Don’t you just hate hagglers? I mean the people who complain about your price points being too high, especially when they try to negotiate you down.

 With Crazy Egg, one of our biggest objections from people is that our prices are too high.
-We created a “free trial” offering in which people had to put in their credit card up front.
-That offer converted at 59% higher than our 30 day money back guarantee offer.
+We created a “free trial” offer, requiring people to put in their credit card before starting the free trial.
+That offer converted at 59% higher than our “30-day money back guarantee” offer.

-Keep in mind that you will get a lot of people who will cancel your service before their free trial is up, so when you a/b test this you have to also include cancelations into your calculations.
+Keep in mind that you will get a lot of people who will cancel your service before their free trial is up, so when you A/B test this, you have to include cancelations into your calculations.

 Explain the value

-The easiest way to demand a high price point is to explain how much money you are going to either make a company, or how much money you will save them.
+The easiest way to demand a high price point is to explain how much money you are going to either make a company or how much money you can save them.